 For 150 years, the histories of AUB and Ras Beirut have been intertwined, shaping each other's identity and place within the city.
-The Neighborhood Initiative is AUB's way of giving back to the neighborhood by mobilizing the university's resources for the public good, beginning just outside the campus walls.
+By mobilizing the university's resources for the public good, the Neighborhood Initiative is AUB's way of giving back to the neighborhood.

-The Neighborhood Initiative mobilizes the full power of AUB (intellectual, human, and institutional) for the public good in Ras Beirut by promoting the neighborhood's livability, vitality, and diversity through innovative outreach activities and multidisciplinary research.
-The mission of the Neighborhood Initiative echoes the mission of the university, highlighting the importance of service and civic responsibility in Lebanon and the region.
+The AUB Neighborhood Initiative (AUBNI) mobilizes the full power of AUB (intellectual, human, institutional) for the public good in Ras Beirut by promoting the neighborhood's livability, vitality, and diversity through innovative outreach activities and multidisciplinary research.
+The Neighborhood Initiative's mission echoes the university's mission, highlighting the importance of service and civic responsibility in Lebanon and the region.
 The university's mission to provide excellent education and advance knowledge through research is enhanced and made more relevant by engagement with local issues and offering solutions to real problems.